 Painting brick isn't 100% irreversible, but it's pretty close.
 It’s like gaining 400 pounds.
 Technically you could lose that weight but it’s gonna take a lot of work, a lotta tears, enough swear words to fill a penitentiary and some kind of surgery.

-Even though the brick wall was beautiful, it didn’t make my room beautiful.
+Even though the original brick wall was beautiful, it didn’t make my room beautiful.
 At all.
 In fact it ruined my dining room.
 That one end of the rectangular room always felt dark and heavy.
 I put LED strip lighting above it to brighten it up.
 That worked(ish).
 But not enough.